Equity & inclusion at Walmart & beyond

 - Live Better U participation.
-Through our Live Better U (LBU) program, Walmart offers U.S. associates free high school completion and, at a cost to the associate of about $1/day, the chance to graduate debt-free with an associate or bachelor’s degree from top non-profit universities and colleges through Guild.
+Through our Live Better U (LBU) program, Walmart offers U.S. associates free high school completion and the chance to graduate debt-free with an associate or bachelor’s degree from top non-profit universities and colleges through Guild.
 Walmart has worked with Guild to curate these programs for relevance to career paths at Walmart and beyond (for example, Pharmacy Technician and Optician career diplomas).
 Walmart associates of color make up 39% of the participants in LBU and, according to a study by the Lumina Foundation, Walmart associates of color have higher rates of completion than in traditional higher education programs.
 Our own data show LBU students also have lower turnover and twice the promotion rates of non-LBU students; Black LBU students are 2.1 times more likely to be promoted than the average Walmart associate.
 We also work with education providers to confer college credit for Walmart Academy training programs; this streamlines the process of getting a degree.

 We are focused on building diverse, high-performing teams at every level, advancing associates based on meaningful factors such as qualifications, experience and performance.